MRCGP & GP Training

 - 6 CBDs per 6 months in ST3

-CBD isn’t what most people understand by case discussion – it’s a formal, structured exercise which needs preparation by both trainee and educator.
+.CBD isn’t what most people understand by case discussion – it’s a formal, structured exercise which needs preparation by both trainee and educator.
 The discussion should be framed around the actual case and should not explore hypothetical events.
-Questions should be designed to elicit evidence of specific competences rather than testing knowledge.
+So – one should refrain from changing the scenario and asking “what if” questions.
+Questions should be designed to elicit evidence of specific professional competences rather than testing knowledge.

-The assessor may select 3 or 4 competencies to look at but others may select more.
+The assessor may select 5 or 6 competencies to look at but others may select more.
 It depends on several factors such as the experience of the assessor in assessing CBDs and how ‘meaty’ the subject matter becomes.
 The competencies are:

 The competences are graded on a clearly defined 4-point scale – we’d expect trainees to progress from ‘needs further development’ to ‘competent’, and rarely achieve ‘excellent’ which is a description of a mature practitioner

-- Insufficient evidence: from available evidence, cannot be placed on a higher point of this developmental scale.
+From available evidence, cannot be placed on a higher point of this developmental scale.

 Rigid adherence to taught rules or plans.
 Superficial grasp of unconnected facts.
 Unable to apply knowledge.
 Little situational perception or discretionary judgement.

-- Competent: Accesses and applies coherent and appropriate chunks of knowledge.
+Accesses and applies coherent and appropriate chunks of knowledge.
 Able to see actions in terms of longer-term goals.
 Demonstrates conscious and deliberate planning with increased level of efficiency.
 Copes with crowdedness and is able to prioritise.

 Intuitive and holistic grasp of situations.
 No longer relies on rules or maxims.
 Identifies underlying principles and patterns to define and solve problems.
 Relates recalled information to goals of present situation and is aware of the conditions for application of that knowledge.